The-Wishlist-Co/docs/priceSvcAPI.md

 [Back to Home](index.md#welcome-to-the-wishlist)

 # **Price API**
 The price APIs allow developers to manage information about product and variant prices.
+Normally these APIs are not used by retailers, as products and pricing are typically synchronised through other means (e.g. overnight batch).
+However, these APIs are provided if required and may be useful if real-time price-drop notifications are required.

 ### Index